seddonm1/seddonm1.github.io/content/posts/sqlite-transactions.md

 ### SQLite

 SQLite, [by default](https://sqlite.org/isolation.html), offers strict `SERIALIZABLE` [Isolated](https://en.wikipedia.org/wiki/Isolation_(database_systems)) transactions which is the strongest isolation guarantee (unless certain conditions are met: https://sqlite.org/isolation.html).
-By employing a single-writer, SQLite is using a form of [Pessimistic concurrencly control](https://en.wikipedia.org/wiki/Concurrency_control#Categories) that makes it easy to guarantee that the underlying data has not changed whilst the write-transaction is in progress.
+By employing a single-writer, SQLite is using a form of [Pessimistic concurrency control](https://en.wikipedia.org/wiki/Concurrency_control#Categories) that makes it easy to guarantee that the underlying data has not changed whilst the write-transaction is in progress.

 ### Postgres